decodeanalyst/sovryn-website/content/posts/blog-post-6/weekly-community-update-march-26th-unlock-sov-btc-pool-roadmap.md

 ---
-title: Sovryn
+title: Weekly community update
 date: 2021-03-18
-description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "/src/static/blog/blog-post-6"
+description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "./blog-post-6.png"
-images: ["/src/static/blog/blog-post-6"]
+images: ["./blog-post-6.png"]
 imageAlt: Sovryn is the decentralized Bitcoin trading and lending platform.
 ---
 Hello Sovryns and Bitcoin Mutants,